nectario/grownet/docs/What_This_Codebase_is_About_v2.md

 # GrowNet — What This Codebase Is About

 GrowNet is an event‑driven, neuron‑centric research codebase.
 Neurons don’t hold a single scalar “activation” with a bias; instead, each neuron manages a set of *slots* that specialize to different input regimes over time.
 Learning is local (no backprop), and capacity can grow as distributions drift.
-Cross‑language implementations (Python, C++, Java, Mojo) expose nearly identical public APIs around regions, layers, neuron types, lateral buses, and shape‑aware I/O.
+Cross‑language implementations (Python, C++, Java, Mojo, TypeScript, and Rust) expose nearly identical public APIs around regions, layers, neuron types, lateral buses, and shape‑aware I/O.

 ------